nla-group/fABBA/README.md

 ## Citation
-If you use scikit-learn in a scientific publication, we would appreciate your citing:
+If you use fABBA in a scientific publication, we would appreciate your citing:

 ```bibtex
 @misc{StefanChenfABBA,